denialromeo/borders-quiz/README.md

 * All entries in borders.json *must* be unique.
 Add trailing underscores when needed to avoid conflicts with entries in existing quiz modes.

 You can find fusion table data for the map overlays [here](https://research.google.com/tables?source=ft2573812&corpus=fusion) and U.S.-specific information [here](https://support.google.com/fusiontables/answer/1182141?hl=en).

+**Known Bugs**

+I know how to fix these, but haven't gotten around to them yet.

+* Long territory names in more recent quiz modes aren't appropriately abbreviated on mobile, resulting in text overlap.
+* The Wikipedia links in some quiz modes' map overlays aren't specific enough (e.g. showing Punjab the historical region instead of Punjab, Pakistan).
+The fix for this is [dynamic templating](https://support.google.com/fusiontables/answer/3081246?hl=en&ref_topic=2575652) in the info windows.